 Richard C. Patton is the sole Director, Founder, Chief Manager, and Chief Investment Officer of Courage Capital Management, and the portfolio manager of the Courage Special Situations Funds and The Courage Credit Opportunities Funds.
 Mr. Patton co-founded Courage in July 1998.
 From 1996 to 1998 Mr. Patton was at Ingram Industries where they formed and operated Woodmont Capital, LLC, which focused on special situations investing in private and public market securities.
 From 1994 to 1996, Mr. Patton was a private investor.
 From 1992 to 1994, Mr. Patton was a Portfolio Manager and Analyst with Fidelity Investments.
 Prior to this, Mr. Patton was the founder and CEO of a restaurant group, which he ultimately sold.
 Mr. Patton has served on the board of directors of Williamson-Dickie Manufacturing Company, which manufactures and sells work wear; and Krystal Restaurant Group, which operates fast-food restaurants in the southeastern United States.
 Mr. Patton has also served on the boards of Blessings (Packaging), Ingram Barge Company, Permanent General Insurance (now Standard Insurance) and Reddy Ice Corporation.
 Mr. Patton has served on the finance committee of the Nashville Humane Association and the Nashville Zoo and as the Chairman of the Nashville Region Red Cross.
 He currently serves on the Board of Governors of the American Red Cross and chairs the Investment Committee.
 Mr. Patton earned a B.S. in Economics from Vanderbilt University and an M.B.A. from the Harvard Business School.

-John Klinge is a Senior Managing Director and a member of the Investment Committee for Courage Credit Opportunities Fund III.
+John Klinge is a Senior Senior Senior Managing Director and a member of the Investment Committee for Courage Credit Opportunities Fund III.
 Prior to joining Courage Capital, Mr. Klinge from 2005 was a Senior Managing Director and Chief Credit Officer at Levine Leichtman Capital Partners and the Senior Portfolio Manager for the Deep Value Fund, a $508 million 10-year fund focused on control and influence investments in stressed and distressed U.S. middle-market companies.
 Prior to Levine Leichtman, Mr. Klinge was a Principal and Founding Co-Partner of the Special Situations Group at William E. Simon & Sons from 1999-2004.
 At Simon & Sons, Mr. Klinge structured and managed three funds that invested opportunistically across the capital structure with particular emphasis on undervalued bank debt and high yield notes.
 Prior to Simon & Sons, he spent ten years at Bank of America as a Vice President and Portfolio Manager for the Proprietary Distressed Investment Fund.
 Mr. Klinge was an original member of the team which managed the Bank’s $600 million distressed debt fund and was responsible for all origination, trading, and portfolio management functions.
 Mr. Klinge holds an M.B.A. from UCLA and a B.S. degree in Accounting from Golden Gate University.

-John Wengraf, is a Managing Director and a member of the Investment Committee for Courage Credit Opportunities Fund III.
+John Wengraf, is a Senior Managing Director and a member of the Investment Committee for Courage Credit Opportunities Fund III.
 Mr. Wengraf joined Courage Capital in August 2004.
 Mr. Wengraf participates in the sourcing, due diligence, research, and trading of investment opportunities.
 Prior to joining Courage, Mr. Wengraf spent six years as an energy trader with Mirant.
 Prior to that, from September of 1991 through August 1995, Mr. Wengraf’s was a captain in the U. S. Air Force, acting as a practicing Aeronautical Engineer in the Advance Cruise Missile System Program office which managed the design and employment of stealth technology cruise missiles.
 Mr. Wengraf is a graduate of Rensselaer Polytechnic Institute, has a Masters in Science and Aerospace Engineering degree from Georgia Institute of Technology, and an M.B.A. from Carnegie Mellon University.

-Mayur Tipnis, is a Managing Director and a member of the Investment Committee for Courage Credit Opportunities Fund III.
+Mayur Tipnis, is a Senior Managing Director and a member of the Investment Committee for the Courage Credit Opportunities Funds.
 Mr. Tipnis joined Courage Capital in January 2006.
 Mr. Tipnis participates in the sourcing, due diligence, research, and trading of investment opportunities.
 Mr. Tipnis has served on various ad-hoc creditor committees as well as in Board Observer roles for portfolio companies.
 Prior to joining Courage, Mr. Tipnis served as an equity research analyst at Goldman Sachs & Company.
 Previously, he worked with Arthur Andersen in Mumbai, India.
 Mr. Tipnis is a CFA charter holder and member of the Chartered Financial Analyst Institute, U.S.A., and Chartered accountant and Member of Institute of Chartered Accountants of India.
 Mr. Tipnis earned a B.Com. from Mumbai University.
 Mr. Tipnis' primary areas of coverage are Healthcare, Gaming, Technology, Financials and Real Estate.

 Tom Milne, CFA, CAIA